contentlayerdev/contentlayer/packages/contentlayer/README.md

 - [phong.vn](https://phong.vn) ([Source](https://github.com/0xPhong/phong.vn))
 - [dvl.sh](https://dvl.sh)

 Are you using Contentlayer?
-Please add yourself to the list above via a PR. 🙏
+Please add your page (and repo) to the end of the list via a PR. 🙏